Jamey Osborne: Grimsby Town

 Grimsby Town's initial bids were rejected by Solihull, due to falling below Solihull's valuation.
-However, on 18 January 2017, Osborne signed a 2 1/2-year deal with the newly promoted League Two side for an undisclosed fee.
+However, on 18 January 2017, Osborne signed a 2 1/2-year deal with the newly promoted League Two club for an undisclosed fee.
 He made his professional debut with Grimsby in the 2–0 home win over Notts County; he provided the assist for the opening goal, his initial cross turned away, then from the byline Osborne cut the ball across the penalty area for Omar Bogle to turn home; Osborne was also involved in the buildup to the second goal, placing a through ball to Bogle on the right hand side of the box, with the goalkeeper deflecting into the path of Scott Vernon who slotted home from an acute angle.
 His performance earning him the Man of the Match award and he was also named in Sky Bets EFL: Team of the Week for the month of January 2017.

 In July 2017, Osborne ruptured his posterior cruciate ligament, ruling him out for the next five months.
 On 8 November 2017, Osborne made his comeback in a 1–1 draw against Sunderland U21s in the EFL Trophy.